ssfsx17/ffpnp/Jobs/DarkKnight.md

 - Attack
 - Defend
 - Charge
 - Taunt - The next enemy must do a normal attack against you.
+This attempt uses Accuracy and is opposed by Evasion.
 - Dark Sword Tech
 - Item